Product Identity··15 min read

 2. Recall Precision: Food Safety Without Destroying an Entire Line

 Serialisation enables surgical recall.
-When every unit carries a unique identifier tied to a specific production record — line, shift, filler head, time window — you can isolate the actual affected population to within minutes of production time.
+When every unit carries a unique identifier tied to a production record — line, shift, filler head, time window — you isolate the affected population to within minutes of production time.
 Instead of recalling a week's output, you recall a two-hour window on Line 3.
+The effects are significant: fewer units retrieved, lower destruction costs, direct notification for registered consumers who scanned the product, and granular traceability that shortens the regulatory investigation.
+This use case converts FMCG supply chain teams faster than any other — the benefit becomes concrete the first time a quality event occurs.

 3. DPP Compliance: The Regulatory Deadline You Can't Ignore